rakadityas/container-orchestration-lab/docker-crash-course/07-ecr-deployment.md

   --image-tag-mutability IMMUTABLE
 ```

-With this set, `docker push` to a tag that **already exists** in the
+After this setting, pushing to a tag that **already exists** is **rejected**
-repository is rejected outright by ECR — not overwritten.
-This is what
+by ECR.
+It is not overwritten.

-actually guarantees `docker-crash-course-api:a1b2c3d` means the same bits
+Think of it as writing the label in **permanent ink**.
+Nobody can change it
-today and a year from now: nobody, including a CI job with valid push
+later — not you, not a colleague, and not a CI job that has valid
-credentials, can silently replace what that tag points to.
-It also forces a
-real mistake to surface immediately (a re-run that tries to reuse a SHA
-tag fails loudly) instead of quietly overwriting a production reference.
+credentials.

+This gives you a real guarantee: `docker-crash-course-api:a1b2c3d` contains
+the same code today and one year from now.

+It also turns silent mistakes into loud ones.
+If a CI job accidentally runs
+twice and tries to reuse the same tag, the push fails immediately with a
+clear error.
+Without this setting, it would quietly replace an image that
+production may be using.

-## Lifecycle policy — because "keep everything forever" isn't free
+## Lifecycle policy — because storing everything forever costs money

-Every merge that triggers a build produces a new immutable tag; immutable
+Every merge creates a new image with a new permanent tag.
+Permanent tags are
-tags are never overwritten and never automatically deleted.
-Left alone,
+never overwritten and never deleted on their own.

-that's unbounded storage growth (billed) and an ECR console impossible to
+Over time this means two problems: your storage bill grows without limit,
+and the ECR console becomes so full that finding anything is difficult.

-find anything useful in.
-A **lifecycle policy** is a JSON ruleset ECR
+A **lifecycle policy** is a set of rules, written in JSON, that ECR checks on
-evaluates on its own schedule to expire images automatically:
+its own schedule.
+It deletes old images for you automatically.

 ```json
 {